Getting a hip tattoo is one way to enhance your sexiness.

 The Average Price for Hip Tattoos

-All things factored in, that’s a reasonable sum to pay for that type of work.
+Although it’s kind of pricey, all things considered, that’s a reasonable sum to pay for that type of work.

 Things You Should Know Before Getting a Hip Tattoo